GS Media v Sanoma: At the Supreme Court of the Netherlands

 At the Supreme Court of the Netherlands the main question is whether there is a "communication to the public" in the case of a hyperlink to a website where the work is published without consent of the rightholder, taking into account that the work had never been published before.

 The Supreme court relies on the previous decisions on hyperlinking in the ECJ cases Svensson and BestWater.
 The Svensson case related to a case where the work was published with consent of the rightholder, before the hyperlinking happened.
-The criterium set out by the European Court of Justice constituted that it was of importance that the rightholder of the work had foreseen this extent of the audience at the time of the time of giving consent to communicating the work to that audience.
+The criterion set out by the European Court of Justice constituted that it was of importance that the rightholder of the work had foreseen this extent of the audience at the time of the time of giving consent to communicating the work to that audience.
 In the case of Svensson that could be any internet user as it had no restrictive measures in place for its work to be found on the internet.

-In the BestWater case a Youtube clip (placed on Youtube by the rights holder) was embedded without consent.
+In the BestWater case a YouTube clip (placed on YouTube by the rights holder) was embedded without consent.
 There was no communication to a new public, because the access to the original video was not restricted.
 The case discussed whether embedding could still amount to communication to a new public, because the video was shown on another website.
 The European Court of Justice held that embedding videos that are freely available does not constitute an infringement under article 3.

 According to the Supreme Court it is necessary, in line with jurisprudence of the European Court of Justice, that for a "communication to the public" the following criteria are satisfied: